keruald/broker/README.md

 Abstraction library to use message brokers.

-Current focus is to prepare a reference AQMP implementation.
+Current focus is to prepare a reference AMQP implementation.

 ## Sample code